mktexan/node-myq/README.md

 myQ.setCredentials('email@example.com', 'password', options)

-// Use this method if you wish to get your deviceId's myQ.getDevices().then(devices => {
+myQ.getDevices().then(devices => {
  //returns array of devices
 }).catch(error => {})

 myQ.getDoorState().then(state => {
-  //Returns a string of opened or closed }).catch(error => {})
+  //Returns a string of door state.
+See constants }).catch(error => {})

 myQ.openDoor().then(_ => {